michael-s-yao/michael-s-yao.github.io/_pages/curriculum-vitae.md

   </style>
 </head>

+Please note: this website is undergoing major updates and will soon be deprecated.
+The URL for this website will change to [https://myaomeow.github.io](https://myaomeow.github.io).
+The new website will eventually be at [https://michaelsyao.com](https://michaelsyao.com).
+To preview my new site, please visit [https://michaelsyao.herokuapp.com](https://michaelsyao.herokuapp.com).
+{: .notice--danger}

 Welcome to my CV!
 Click on one of the categories below to learn more.
 To download the PDF version, click [here](https://drive.google.com/file/d/1zf0EkatFk5C-xFOP6IHDabSQb06q1iO1/view?usp=sharing).

 <a id="cv"></a>